 8. If you no longer live in your home town, contact the local newspaper in your hometown and offer to give them an interview.
 This can be done via the telephone or Skype.
-The smaller the town, the more likely they are to want to run a story about a local person has become a published author.
-Have head shot or digital photo of you in your office available to email to them.
+The smaller the town, the more likely they are to want to run a story about a local person becoming a published author.
+Have head shot or digital photo of you available to email to them.

 Don’t be shy.
 As I always tell myself when I approach someone, “What is the worse thing they can say or do?”
 Tell me NO. But most of the time I hear “Yes.”